-- Q 1: A local businessman is very interested in having our high school basketball team be successful.
+Q 1: A local businessman is very interested in having our high school basketball team be successful.
 He has a very profitable business and employs many people.
 During the summer he went to a neighboring town and hired a man to work for him with the understanding that the man would move his family to our town and send his child to our school.
 The student has enrolled this fall and is an outstanding athlete.
-We do not approve of this practice and wonder if there is any rule in the Association that would make this student ineligible for interscholastic competition at our school during the present semester? - A: No, the student has not violated the transfer rules. - Q 2: The basketball coach was in Germany last summer as part of a basketball exchange program.
+We do not approve of this practice and wonder if there is any rule in the Association that would make this student ineligible for interscholastic competition at our school during the present semester?

+A: No, the student has not violated the transfer rules.

+Q2: The basketball coach was in Germany last summer as part of a basketball exchange program.
 Since his return to the states, our coach has received correspondence from a boy he made an acquaintance with while on the exchange program.
 The young man expressed a desire to enroll in our school and play basketball.
 What is the eligibility status of this young man?
-Could he attend our school and play basketball? - A: The student will be ineligible to play basketball at the varsity level for 90-school days. - Q 3: Would the following be regarded as undue influence?
-School personnel (to include coaching staff members) entice a student to attend their high school because the chances of getting to the state tournament is better than where the student currently attends school. - A: Yes, this undue influence. - Q 4: School personnel encouraged a student athlete to attend their school, acknowledging the greater potential to be recruited and obtaining an athletic scholarship at the collegiate level. - A: Yes, this is undue influence. - Q 5: School personnel offers transportation, assistance in employment, or waive the cost of school related expenditures. - A: Yes, this is undue influence. - Q 6: School personnel offers certain favors to the student or student's family members in hopes the family will make the move to enroll their child in the given school district. - A: Yes, this is undue influence.
+Could he attend our school and play basketball?

+A: The student will be ineligible to play basketball at the varsity level for 90-school days.

+Q3: Would the following be regarded as undue influence?
+School personnel (to include coaching staff members) entice a student to attend their high school because the chances of getting to the state tournament is better than where the student currently attends school.

+A: Yes, this undue influence.

+Q4: School personnel encouraged a student athlete to attend their school, acknowledging the greater potential to be recruited and obtaining an athletic scholarship at the collegiate level.

+A: Yes, this is undue influence.

+Q 5: School personnel offers transportation, assistance in employment, or waive the cost of school related expenditures.

+A: Yes, this is undue influence.

+Q6:Schoolpersonnelofferscertainfavorstothestudentorstudent'sfamilymembersinhopesthefamilywillmake the move to enroll their child in the given school district.

+A: Yes, this is undue influence.
 COMMENT: Coaches, if a student athlete or parent(s) of an athlete contacts you as to a possible transfer, refer them to the building administrator.
 This will help to eliminate any potential problems relative to recruitment or undue influence.